c-blake/nimp/README.md

 How well does `nimp` work?
 ==========================
 `nimp` is still at a proof of concept stage.
 It may have numerous bugs/failings, but it works ok for me.
-To test it, I took a snapshot of all nimble packages in `packages.json` on 2020/10/04.
-Then I tried to build (with a devel compiler) the 220 packages that had a non-empty `nimble` `bin` directive.
-With scripts under `'%'` in this repo, I was able to build all the same packages that `nimble` could also successfully install.
+To test it, I cloned all clonable nimble packages in `packages.json` on 2020/10/04.
+Then I tried to build (with a devel compiler) the 220 packages that with non-empty `nimble` `bin` directives.
+With scripts under `'%'` in this repo, I could build all the same packages that `nimble` could also successfully install.
 (But for `nimwc` which needs a fix to use the VC head of one if its deps.)
 I also tried it against the `nimx` library package which has complex & non-nimble deps and `nimterop`, depended upon for code generation instead of depended upon for `import`.
 No real problems.